cfjedimaster/raymondcamden2020/_posts/2023/02/15/2023-02-15-building-a-mastodon-bot-listing-page-in-eleventy.md

 {% raw %}{% stoot "mastodon.social", "108241788606585248" %}{% endraw %}
 ```

 Simple enough, right?
 And in theory that could have been enough.
 All I'd need to do is go to my bots, find one toot, and get the ID.
-But I thought it would be cool to embed the *last* toot they did, or at least the last toot at time of building.
+But I thought it would be cool to embed the *last* toot they did or at least the last toot at the time of building.
 To enable that, I created another shortcode, `lasttoot`.
 It works like so in the template:

 ```js
 {% raw %}{% capture "lasttoot_rcb" %}